anr-bmbf-pivot/draft-lenders-core-dnr/draft-lenders-core-dnr.md

   OSCORE keys have a limited lifetime and need to be set up.
   Keys can be received from an ACE Authorization Server (AS), as described in the ACE OSCORE profile {{-ace-oscore}}, or, alternatively to support "zero-touch", through an EDHOC key exchange {{-edhoc}}, as described in the ACE EDHOC profile {{-ace-edhoc}}.

-The SVCB-based discovery of a CoAP service in mode "no security" is covered in {{-coap-indication}}, and a CoAP service in the mode "transport security" in {{-coap-dtls-svcb}}.
+The SVCB-based discovery of a CoAP service in mode "no security" is covered in {{-coap-indication}}, and a CoAP service in the mode "transport security" in {{-coap-dtls-alpn}}.
 The discovery of CoAP services in mode "object security" is not specified.
 To guide future specifications, this document clarifies aspects when using SVCB in the context of CoAP and object security.